 Maine Law was awarded a $300,000 grant from the Law School Admission Council to fund the PLUS Program for three years.
-Taught by Maine Law professors and teaching assistants, the curriculum included an introduction to lawyering, leadership skills, legal writing, as well as visits to courthouses, law firms, the State House and other institutions.
+Taught by Maine Law professors and staff, the curriculum included an introduction to lawyering, leadership skills, legal writing, as well as visits to courthouses, law firms, the State House, and other institutions.
 Students also learned professional skills such as resume writing, networking, and interviewing.

 Among this summer’s highlights: